 Best time to visit

 ☁️ Oct - Feb :

-Good mild weather throughout except the peak afternoons.
-Best weather to enjoy in Hampi.
-During the winters from Dec-Jan, the climate becomes even cooler and provides a pleasant experience.
+Good mild weather throughout the day.
+Best weather to walk around and explore Hampi.
+During the winters i.e. Dec-Jan, the climate becomes cooler and provides a very pleasant experience.

 ☀️ May - Jul :

 Best to avoid Hampi during the peak summer months with temperatures going up to 40°C. The weather is hot and dry and it is difficult to visit places with the scorching sun.